Vladimir Gutenev

-Vladimir Vladimirovich Gutenev (born 27 March 1966 Tambov, Soviet Union) is a Russian politician, lawmaker and member of the 7th State Duma of the Russian Federation.
+Vladimir Vladimirovich Gutenev (born 27 March 1966) is a Russian politician, lawmaker and member of the State Duma of the Russian Federation.
 In 1990, he graduated from the Novocherkassk Engineering and Land-reclamation Institute and in 2004 he became a Doctor of Technical Sciences.
 From 2001 to 2009, he was a Professor in the Social and Environmental Systems Management Department at the Russian Academy of Public Administration under the President of the Russian Federation.
 Between 2007-2009, Gutenev held the position of an Advisor to the General Director of the Rosoboronexport State Corporation.

-On 4 December 2011, Gutenev was elected as the State Duma Deputy of the sixth convocation and, in 2011, he was appointed under the same role but at the seventh convocation.
+On 4 December 2011, Gutenev was elected as a Deputy of 6th State Duma.
+He was re-elected in 2016 and 2021 for the 7th State Duma and 8th State Duma respectively.